evanstoddard/CPP-Menu/README.md

 Create simple menus easily.

-Support for individual callbacks per item or a global callback with passes back the selected index.
+Support for individual callbacks per item *and/or* a global callback with passes back the selected index.

 ## Usage